Xenoblade Chronicles 3: Artbook

+Nintendo Switch 2 Edition

+On June 9, 2026, during a Nintendo Direct presentation, Nintendo announced updated releases of the Xenoblade Chronicles trilogy for Nintendo Switch 2.
+Xenoblade Chronicles 3 — Nintendo Switch 2 Edition is scheduled to be released on December 3, 2026.
+The port features support for higher framerate and resolution, including in cutscenes, and adds voice acting for event scenes.
+The port also adds Rex and Mythra's daughter Shimmer as a new hero and a Vampire Survivors–like game mode called "Heroes' Vault".

 Reception

 Xenoblade Chronicles 3 received "generally favorable reviews" according to review aggregator website Metacritic.

 Nintendo Life enjoyed the changes to the combat system, specifically praising the new ability to combine character abilities, "Interlinking is a slick addition to the action here, it adds real drama and excitement to battles and is, most importantly, easy to get your head around."
 Destructoid liked the visuals, saying they were impressive despite the Switch's constraints, "Xenoblade Chronicles 3 is impressive looking by any standard.
 I took a ton of screenshots of this gorgeous world for fun."
-While feeling the ending didn't adequately resolve the story, Nintendo World Report wrote the game had the best balanced combat in the series, "It is challenging yet excellently paced.
+While feeling the ending did not adequately resolve the story, Nintendo World Report wrote the game had the best balanced combat in the series, "It is challenging yet excellently paced.
 I rarely found myself over or underleveled."
 IGN criticized the pacing of the game, saying the included filler was unnecessary with the 150-hour runtime, "one section that has you go undercover to perform menial tasks, or another that has you trotting across the world to collect pieces of metal, and I often felt like my time wasn't being respected."
 GameSpot praised the new Master Arts for continuously evolving the combat system, "I am well over 120 hours in now and I am still unlocking new Master Arts, leveling up different classes, and uncovering powerful new tactics."
-Game Informer felt the world didn't have enough to do, and all of the biomes seemed to blend into each other at a certain point, "Beyond challenging monsters, collecting respawnable drops, and recruiting heroes at Keves or Agnus settlements, there's not much to do or see."
+Game Informer felt the open-world zones were lifeless and generic, lacking the memorable landmarks and vistas of earlier entries, "Beyond challenging monsters, collecting respawnable drops, and recruiting heroes at Keves or Agnus settlements, there's not much to do or see."

 PCMag wrote that the Switch seemed unable to keep up with the game's large vistas and combat, "here are noticeable resolution drops and object pop-in abounds.
 The frame rate isn't particularly steady, either, and the game can chug at times."
 Eurogamer praised the game for capturing the sense of freedom found in older JRPGs, "the sensation of running through endless fields of long grass with your companions, facing impossible odds with a spring in your step."
 Polygon liked the new optional content, feeling it was some of the series' best, "There are well over 100 side quests, and though their objectives could be rote, each told me something about how one lives in this world.
 It made me care about Aionios as an amalgamation of the land and its peoples."